 The past year I have allowed myself less guilt leaving Tennyson to play alone while I’m in the kitchen.
-Have seen played out what homeschoolers have written about: he is enjoying the space and time for his imagination to breathe, to create.
-He has had limited experience with digital games, and our TV has no functional channels.
-I have wanted him neither dazzled nor dazed by a dizzy Screen.
+And I have seen played out what homeschoolers say: he is enjoying the space and time for his imagination to breathe, to create.
+He has had limited experience with digital games, and watches DVDs on a TV with no functional channels.
+I have wanted him neither dazzled nor dazed by the dizzy Screen.
 I try to provide quiet opportunity for him to think, dream, to wonder.
-“What could this become?
+“What might this become?
 What else can it be?”
 Our boy was not particularly inventive when younger.
 It was after four that he came into his own and began designing neat things with secondhand toys, stuff that’s caught Mom and Dad off guard sometimes in its humor, simplicity, utility, creativity.

 Every handiwork of God unique, every blossom in its own time.